dosyago/devtoolium/README.md

 This server uses [helmet](https://github.com/helmetjs/helmet), HTTPS, and WSS (*secure WebSockets*).

+Once you start `srad` (either via the command line or from the library) you will receive a login URL.
+That URL can be used to log you on to the secure DevTools server.
+Without it you will not be able to access any DevTools endpoints.
+Pass it out to those frens you wish to collaborate with on the solvage, ever venerable, of the buggs.

-**srad** uses HTTP Basic Auth and cookie authentication to prevent unauthorized connections.
+**srad** uses cookie authentication to prevent unauthorized connections.
 The need for a secure remote connection utility for DevTools is [well known](https://bugs.chromium.org/p/chromium/issues/detail?id=813540)

 ## Certificates